GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 -  **Packet size.** Because processing happens on a per-packet basis, traffic with a significant percentage of smaller packets can reduce overall throughput.
 -  **[High Round Trip Time (RTT)](https://en.wikipedia.org/wiki/Round-trip_delay_time) and packet loss rates.** This can greatly reduce throughput for TCP.

-#### Configuring Juniper SRX300 for higher throughput
+#### Configuring Juniper SRX300 for higher throughput (using ECMP)

-Juniper SRX300 would use ECMP to forward traffic when mulitiple paths exists to a destination prefix and all the metrics considered for selecting paths to the destination are the equal.
-See [BGP Path Selection](https://www.juniper.net/documentation/en_US/junos/topics/reference/general/routing-protocols-address-representation.html) for more information on how bgp routing decisions are made in the SRX300.
+Juniper SRX300 would use ECMP to forward traffic when multiple paths exists to a destination prefix and all the metrics considered for selecting paths to the destination are the equal.
+See [BGP Path Selection](https://www.juniper.net/documentation/en_US/junos/topics/reference/general/routing-protocols-address-representation.html) for more information on how BGP routing decisions are made in the SRX300.

 Below is the complete configuration for setting up multiple tunnels on the same SRX300 device for higher throughput.